GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/add-manifest/index.md

 #### `display` {: #display }

 You can customize what browser UI is shown when your app is launched.
 For example, you can hide the address bar and browser chrome.
-Or games may want to go completely full screen.
+Games can even be made to launch full screen.

 <div class="w-table-wrapper">
   <table id="display-params">